Published: July 2020 | Updated: January 2023

-Given the current state of the world, most of us are very familiar with using the word antibody, but I’m not sure we always know exactly what that word means and why we should care so much.
+Given world events the last few years, most of us are very familiar with using the word antibody, but do we know exactly what that word means and why we should care so much?

-An antibody is a protein produced by the immune system that is designed to attach to specific antigens, or foreign substances, and remove them from the body.
+An antibody is a protein produced by the immune system, designed to attach to specific antigens, or foreign substances, and remove them from the body.

 Antibodies, or immunoglobulins, are classified based on their structure.
 There are 5 main classes: